OBF/obf-docs/Travel_fellowships.md

 The review panel is drawn for every round of applications from the OBF Board members and volunteers based on their availability.
 Any panelist with a clear *conflict of interest*[1] will recuse themselves from deliberation.

-[1] Conflict of interest will occur when a reviewer comes across an application from an applicant they know (identifiable by the project description or online repository).
+[1] A conflict of interest may occur despite the anonymization if the applicant is known to the reviewer via the project description or online repository.

 ### Selection criteria